FAQ

 Megan is also qualified to conduct Well Women’s Screens and may assist you with your women’s needs, i.e. pap smears and breast checks.

-If you have any suggestions or are unhappy with the service we provide, please direct these issues to the practice manager or your general practitioner.
-There is a suggestion box located at reception.
-We aim the make practice improvements following your feedback of which a list is available for your perusal.
+If you have any suggestions or are unhappy with the service we provide, please direct these issues to the Practice Manager or your General Practitioner.
+A suggestion box is located at reception for your convenience.

 Our doctors can provide home visits where it is deemed a patient is unable to attend the practice.
 However, this is impacted by the distance from the practice and by the staff available each day.
 Home visits are decided on a need’s basis.